SaraOlsson/project15/Edge-Impulse-Guide/README.md

 # Introduction

 The [Project 15 Open Platform](https://microsoft.github.io/project15/) provides a quick setup of a Internet of Things (IoT) solution technologies using Microsoft cloud technologies.
 Devices can be provisioned and managed trough the P15 web portal, which also displays live events and telemetry as well as with Time Series Insights and on map.
-It is possible to extend or adjust the Open Platform to the specific needs of a project, which is showcased here.
+It is possible to extend or adjust the Open Platform to the specific needs of a project, which is showcased here, an integration with [Edge Impulse](https://edgeimpulse.com/) tools and with the use case of [OpenCollar by SmartParks](https://opencollar.io/) in mind.

 ### **Project 15 Open Platform + Edge Impulse**

 <img src="media/logo_edgeimpulse_may_2021.png" width="100">

 Added to the Open Platform is the integration of [Edge Impulse](https://edgeimpulse.com/).
-With the tools provided by Edge Impulse, it is easy to create TinyML models that can run on, for example, microcontrollers, which are common to use within solutions like species tracking & observation, ecosystem monitoring, pollution detection, etc, where sensor technology is used to acquire data.
+With their tools, it is easy to create TinyML models that can run on, for example, microcontrollers, which are common to use within solutions like species tracking & observation, ecosystem monitoring, pollution detection, etc, where sensor technology is used to acquire data.

 > Next level for the Project 15 Open Platform is to besides collecting data also bring back intelligence to the edge 💡